Accessibility statement for Stockton Learning and Skills Service website

 What we’re doing to improve accessibility

-We are working on developing the site to add headers, labels and change link text so that it’s easier to navigate with screen readers and keyboards.
-We are also working to develop our forms and make our pdfs accessible.
-We are aiming to complete this by June 2021.
+We are working to develop our forms and make our pdfs accessible.
+We are aiming to complete this by September 2021.

 Preparation of this accessibility statement